Dr Della Murton BSc (Hons) MSc PGCE

 University of Cambridge

-Della is a Quaternary scientist with research interests in reconstructing palaeoenvironmental change and establishing land-sea correlations from glaciolacustrine and aeolian sediments
+Della is a Quaternary scientist working as an associated post-doctoral researcher.
+Research interests include: reconstructing palaeoenvironmental change and establishing land-sea correlations from glaciolacustrine and aeolian sediments.

 British–Irish Ice Sheet during the Devensian Stage in the Vale of York